Survey Results

 We understand people may have several symptoms or goals in mind when they consider cannabinoid products, so we encourage everyone to take one survey for each symptom or goal.

-Our survey collects anonymous, self-reported, observational, real-world marketing research data - not clinical data.
-We collect the data and publish summary results for free to everyone right here.
+Our survey collects anonymous, self-reported, observational, real-world marketing research data - not clinical or scientific data.
+We collect data via a standardized survey and publish summary results for free to everyone right here.
 We don't sell any of our data.
 Anyone who is interested can see it here.

-To show "statistically significant" correlations about active ingredients and effectiveness, we need a LOT of survey responses.
+To have the most value, we need a LOT of survey responses.
 MANY, MANY thousands.
 So we encourage everyone to share their formal, anonymous "anecdote" by taking our survey.
 Just tell us what works well for you!

 ad: